I was 12 years old, facing certain death…

 So let me ask you this:

-If you’re like most couples in conflict, then the answer probably is: “I can’t remember when.”
+If you’re like most couples, then the answer probably is: “I can’t remember when.”

 As far as your brain is concerned, conflict = a potential threat to survival.